The L. Ron Hubbard Theatre Will Present a Pre-Halloween Performance with “Unknown” Story

 The Scientology Information Center:

 The Scientology Information Center, located in the Historic Clearwater Building in downtown Clearwater, opened on July 11, 2015, and currently houses a gallery of audiovisual displays with some 400 videos.
-The Center is open to all and provides a self-guided tour showing basic Scientology beliefs, Scientology Churches around the world, ongoing social programs and the life of L. Ron Hubbard, Scientology's founder.
+The Center is open to all and provides a self-guided tour showing basic Scientology beliefs, Churches around the world, ongoing social programs and the life of L. Ron Hubbard, Scientology's founder.
 The Center offers tours to the broad public and civic leaders; holds concerts, theatrical performances and receptions for the community; and opens up the use of its conference room to social, civic and non-profit groups.
-The Center is supported by the Church of Scientology Flag Service Organization.

 For more information on Scientology, visit www.scientology.org or the Scientology Network on DirecTV channel 320, or streaming at www.scientology.tv or apps at appleTV, fireTV and ROKU.